Skip to Content

 independence or learning a skill.
 The child may not yet have the skills to

-express anger and frustration in other ways.
+express strong emotions in other ways.
 For example, a temper tantrum may

-told it's time for bed when he or she wants to stay up.
+told it's time for bed but she wants to stay up.

-to have temper tantrums if parents react too strongly to poor behavior or give
+to have temper tantrums if you react too strongly to poor behavior or give

 in to the child's demands.